MicrosoftEdge/WebView2Feedback/specs/Extensions.md

 The following code snippet demonstrates how the Extensions related API can be used:

 ## Install extension on first run

+You may have a browser extension that is specific to your application's web content.
+This snippet shows how you can install your browser extension on your first run.

 ### Win32 C++
 ```cpp
 static constexpr WCHAR c_samplePath[] = L"extensions/example-devtools-extension";